 Robert Parish Was Still Putting Up Numbers In The NBA At Age 42

-If Parish wasn’t playing alongside double double machines and unstoppable scorers like McHale and Bird, I believe Parish could have been a 30 & 12 player for much of the 80s (he put up 19 & 10 for 5 straight seasons).
+If Parish wasn’t playing alongside double-double machines and unstoppable scorers like McHale and Bird, I believe Parish, who put up 19 & 10 for five straight seasons, could have been a 30 & 12 player for much of the 80s.
 He probably could have been a 20 & 8 player in his early 40’s too.
-Just think about this, in the final month of his 20th season – with the Charlotte Hornets – Parish started playing 30+ minutes a game and had a few these stat lines at the young age of 42!
+Just think about this, in the final month of his 20th season — with the Charlotte Hornets — Parish started playing 30+ minutes a game and had a few these stat lines at the young age of 42!

 - Vs Nuggets: 15pts 17rebs 4blks